davidcalikes/Late-Gigs/docs/README.md

     <br>

-- __Targeting Key Demographics__
+- __Research Conclusions__

     The app's content and how it is displayed is informed by the outcomes of the research mentioned above.

     The Interviews determined that:

-    1. Venues are affected by late cancellations the most and should be given priority as it is easier to find replacement bar staff than finding replacement musicians.
+    * Venues are affected by late cancellations the most and should be given priority as it is easier to find replacement bar staff than finding replacement musicians.

-    2. Acts finding a venue is the most obvious secondary requirement.
+    * Acts finding a venue is the most obvious secondary requirement.

-    3. Both acts and venues should be able to continue to search for replacements alongside gig automation.
+    * Both acts and venues should be able to continue to search for replacements alongside gig automation.

-    4. Users should be able to remove themselves from the waiting list.
+    * Users should be able to remove themselves from the waiting list.

-    5. It is in the interest of all users to avoid double bookings.
+    * It is in the interest of all users to avoid double bookings.

-    6. Users should find the app easy to use.
+    * Users should find the app easy to use.

 <br>